-- application to be a special border guard - a medical certificate that is less than three months old: Defence Forces medical examination form or T certificate (top part) are accepted, a youth health form is not a copy of your most recent school report or a transcript of your upper secondary studies that show all the courses you have done in upper secondary including the grades.

-Additional information, application forms and instructions for application are available atraja.fi/varusmies, or the Border and Coast Guard School, tel.
-029-542-9000, email: erikoisrajajaakariksi@raja.ith
+- > application to be a special border guard - a medical certificate that is less than three months old: Defence Forces medical examination form or T certificate (top part) are accepted, a youth health form is not - a copy of your most recent school report or a transcript of your upper secondary studies that show all the courses you have done in upper secondary including your grades. - Additional information, application forms and instructions for application are available at raja.fi/varusmies, or the Border and Coast Guard School, tel.
+029-542-9000, email: erikoisrajajaakari@raja.fi, or from Regional Offices.